numba/numba/docs/source/dev.rst

             for i in range(N):  # phi in condition block: x_1 = phi(x_0, x_2)
                 x = x + i # loop-carried dependency

+        The phi nodes are themselves variable definitions, and they define the points where variables merge and need a unifyable type (e.g.
+        (int, int), or (int, float), as opposed to (int, string)).

     * Type inference: ``numba.type_inference``

         Infer types of all expressions, and fix the types of all local variables.
 This operates in two stages:

-            * Infer types for all local variable definitions
+            * Infer types for all local variable definitions (including phis)

                 For an overview of this see :ref:`dependence` below.